 Andrew is a partner at national law firm Shoosmiths LLP.
 He specialises in commercial real estate and is involved in all kinds of development projects around the city.
 He's had a lifelong love of history and whilst not directly relevant to his job enjoys looking into the history of the site and buildings he works on.
 Andrew is one of our newest board members and is delighted to be part of and support Manchester Histories.

 Melanie Tebbutt is Professor of History at Manchester Metropolitan University, where she has been involved in developing a number of community-based history projects.
 She is Head of the University’s Humanities Research Centre and of the Manchester Centre for Regional History.

 John Williams is an arts and heritage consultant working with a wide variety of private and public arts and heritage organisations in the UK and overseas.
 Most of his work focuses on supporting, advising and managing capital development and exhibition projects.
-John is Chair of the Millennium Quarter in Manchester (which includes Urbis and The Cathedral Visitor Centre,) a mentor for the Museums Association Diploma, a mentor for the Heritage Lottery Fund and a heritage expert for the Institute of Fundraising.
+John is Chair of the Millennium Quarter in Manchester (which includes Urbis and The Cathedral Visitor Centre,) a mentor for the Museums Association Diploma, a mentor for the National Heritage Lottery Fund and a heritage expert for the Institute of Fundraising.

 Musician, DJ, author - Creative Consultant

 BME Community Advisor